 The Centre (known to locals as the VIC) provided not only information to visitors on their destination or best scenic views but also an awareness of the value and beauty of our National Parks and the natural assets of our Mountain.
 The Centre also provides a comprehensive tourist information service on the whole Shire as well as the Mountain for our visitors, and is accredited with Queensland Tourism.

 The centre now is operated by the Tamborine Mountain Chamber of Commerce but the NHA continues to provide educational displays, a comprehensive nature library, pamphlets, species lists and many books on sale including the Association's own "A Natural History of Tamborine Mountain".

-Today the NHA provides for much more including an active bushwalking club and an avid bird group, regular speakers at our meetings, publishing books and brochures on nature as well as donating funding and supporting the Bush Volunteers and wildlife carers.
+Today the NHA provides for much more including active bushwalking and bird groups, speakers at meetings, publishing books and brochures on nature as well as funding and support to the Bush Volunteers and Wildlife Carers.